flows-network/follow-up-github-issue/README.md

-# search for issues with key WASMEDGE, save findings to airtable
+# Scheduled searches for issues not commented in a given period on the target repo, reminder owner for actions